-Media and device management daemons and programs Table 3-2 (continued)

-Program or daemon Description tlhd The Tape Library Half-inch daemon works with tlhcd to handle requests to the TLH robots that are in an IBM Automated Tape Library (ATL). tlhd provides the interface between the local Itid and the robotic control (tlhcd) in the same way as explained previously for tl8d.
-Started By: Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tlhd command).
-Stopped By : Stopping ltid (or on UNIX, independently by finding the PID (process ID) and then using the $kill$ command).
-Debug Log : Errors are logged in the system log and robots debug log.
-Debug information is included by adding VERBOSE to the $vm.conf$ file.
-On UNIX, debug information is also included by starting the daemon with the $-v$ option (either by itself or through $ltid$). tlhcd The Tape Library half-inch control daemon provides robotic control for a TLH robot that is in an IBM Automated Tape Library (ATL) in the same way as explained previously for t18cd.
-Started By: Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tlhcd command).
-Stopped By: Stopping ltid or by using the tlhcd -t command.
-Debug Log : Errors are logged in the system log and robots debug log.
-Debug information is included if the daemon is started with the $\neg v$ option (either by itself or through ltid).
-The $\neg v$ option is available only on UNIX.
-Also, add the VERBOSE option to the $vm.conf$ file. tlmd The Tape Library Multimedia daemon is the interface between ltid and a TLM robot that is in an ADIC Distributed AML Server (DAS).
-This daemon communicates with the TLM robotics through a network API interface.
-Started By: Starting ltid or starting independently by using the /usr/openv/volmgr/bin/tlmd command.
-Stopped By : Stopping $ltid$ or stopping independently by finding the PID (process ID) and then using the $kill$ command.
-Debug Log : Errors are logged in the system log and robots debug log.
-Debug information is included if the daemon is started with the $-v$ option (either by itself or through ltid).
-The $-v$ option is available only on UNIX.
+Table 3-2 Media and device management daemons and programs (continued) Program or daemon Description tlhd The Tape Library H that are in an IBM A local Itid and the rol alf-inch daemon works with tlhcd to handle requests to the TLH robots Automated Tape Library (ATL). tlhd provides the interface between the potic control (tlhcd) in the same way as explained previously for tl8d.
+Started By: Starting /usr/openv/volr g ltid (or on UNIX, independently by using the mgr/bin/tlhd command).
+Stopped By: Stopp then using the kill ing ltid (or on UNIX, independently by finding the PID (process ID) and L command).
+Debug Log : Errors is included by addir included by starting are logged in the system log and robots debug log.
+Debug information is VERBOSE to the $vm.conf$ file.
+On UNIX, debug information is also the daemon with the $-v$ option (either by itself or through ltid). tlhcd The Tape Library ha an IBM Automated alf-inch control daemon provides robotic control for a TLH robot that is in Tape Library (ATL) in the same way as explained previously for tlled.
+Started By: Starting /usr/openv/volr g ltid (or on UNIX, independently by using the mgr/bin/tlhcd command).
+Stopped By: Stopp ing ltid or by using the tlhcd -t command.
+Debug Log : Errors is included if the da -v option is availab are logged in the system log and robots debug log.
+Debug information emon is started with the $\neg v$ option (either by itself or through ltid).
+The le only on UNIX.
+Also, add the VERBOSE option to the vm.conf file. tlmd The Tape Library M is in an ADIC Distril robotics through a r ultimedia daemon is the interface between ltid and a TLM robot that buted AML Server (DAS).
+This daemon communicates with the TLM network API interface.
+Started By: Starting /usr/openv/volr g ltid or starting independently by using the mgr/bin/tlmd command.
+Stopped By: Stopp then using the kill ing ltid or stopping independently by finding the PID (process ID) and l command.
+Debug Log : Errors is included if the dat -v option is availab are logged in the system log and robots debug log.
+Debug information emon is started with the $-v$ option (either by itself or through ltid).
+The le only on UNIX.
 Also, add the VERBOSE option to the $vm.conf$ file.